Troubleshooting

 How to create debug file

-If the collection of troubleshooting tips do not help solving the problem, we would need more insight about what happens under the hood.
+If the troubleshooting tips do not resolve the issue, we may need additional information to gain more insight into what occurs behind the scenes.

 ShareMouse can be launched in a special diagnostic mode which captures any action (keystrokes, program focus changes and internal actions) into a time-stamped log.